Roof Storm Damage Checklist: Your Complete Guide to Post-Storm Safety

 Hail Damage

-• Missing granules: Dark spots or shiny areas where asphalt shingles have lost their protective granules, creating granule loss patterns.
+• Missing granules: Dark or shiny spots where asphalt shingles have lost their protective surface.

 • Exposed mat: Fiberglass or felt backing visible where shingles have been stripped bare.

-• Impact dents: Round marks and bruises that clearly show where hail struck.
+• Impact dents: Round marks or bruises left by hail strikes.

-• Lifted seals: Adhesive strips broken or loosened, leaving shingles vulnerable to wind.
+• Lifted seals: Broken or loosened adhesive strips that leave shingles more exposed to wind.

 Wind Damage